 Associate Professor Summer Sherburne Hawkins, PhD, MS, joined the Boston College School of Social Work (BCSSW) faculty in 2012.
-She is a social epidemiologist with an interest in addressing policy-relevant research questions in maternal and child health.
+She is a social epidemiologist with an interest in addressing policy-relevant research questions in women’s and children’s health.
 Her research examines the impact of policies on health disparities in parents and children, particularly using methodology that integrates epidemiology and economics.
-Dr. Hawkins has published on the topics of parental and adolescent tobacco use, infant feeding practices, and childhood obesity as well as the impact of state and local policies on disparities in these health behaviors and outcomes.
-A more recent area of her research focuses on the role of the Affordable Care Act on the uptake of preventive health services.
-In January 2017, she received a 3-year grant from the American Cancer Society titled, Impact of the ACA on the prevention and early detection of women’s cancers.
+She uses applied econometric techniques to evaluate natural experiments created through policy changes within and between US states, including tobacco control policies, breastfeeding policies, and the Patient Protection and Affordable Care Act.
+Dr. Hawkins has published in prominent peer-reviewed public health journals on the topics of tobacco use, infant feeding practices, and preventive health services as well as the impact of state policies on disparities in these health behaviors.

-Dr. Hawkins is currently on the editorial board of Maternal and Child Nutrition and an active member of the University Research Council at Boston College.
-Prior to joining BCSSW, Dr. Hawkins was a Cohort 7 Robert Wood Johnson Health & Society Scholar at the Harvard School of Public Health from 2009-2011.
+Dr. Hawkins is currently on the editorial boards for BMC Public Health and Maternal and Child Nutrition.
+Prior to joining BCSSW, Dr. Hawkins was a Cohort 7 Robert Wood Johnson Health & Society Scholar at the Harvard T.H.
+Chan School of Public Health from 2009-2011.

-2018 - 2019, Visiting Professor, Department of Global Health & Social Medicine, King’s College London, England
+Visiting Associate Professor, Department of Global Health & Social Medicine, King’s College London, England (09/18-08/20)